bluenviron/mediamtx/README.md

 Features:
 * Supports reading and publishing streams via UDP and TCP
-* Supports publishing one stream at once, that can be read by multiple users
+* Supports publishing multiple streams at once, each in a separate path, that can be read by multiple users
 * Supports multiple video and audio tracks for each stream
 * Supports the RTP/RTCP streaming protocol